A fan’s guide – the club from early doors to today

 Clyde’s third and last cup win of 1958 also featured Archie Robertson, scorer of the corner in 1955, and stalwart left-back Harry Haddock, both Scottish internationals.
 Not playing that day was half-back David White, later to make 200-plus appearances then manage the club during the annus mirabilis for Scottish football, 1966-67.

 Denied a Fairs Cup spot on a technicality – UEFA did not allow representation from more than one team per city, Shawfield being on the Rutherglen/Glasgow border – Clyde became increasingly isolated with the large-scale slum clearances robbing the club of its core support.
 1974-75 was Clyde’s last season in the top flight.
-Despite the arrival of young prospects Pat Nevin and Steve Archibald, The Bully Wee wound up in the third and lowest division.
+Despite the arrival of young prospects Pat Nevin and Steve Archibald, the Bully Wee wound up in the third and lowest division.

 Worse, in 1986, the Greyhound Association kicked out Clyde in an ultimately doomed plan to sell the stadium for re-development.
 The Bully Wee then led a nomadic existence, groundsharing with bitter rivals Partick and also Hamilton, until the 1994 move to Broadwood in Cumbernauld.